 As a student of the University of Washington you have access to a variety of facilities and web resources including:

 A set of Web-based communication and collaboration applications designed for use in teaching, learning, research, and everyday work.

 Free Computing Workshops

-The UW Center for Learning and Scholarly Technologies offers a wide array of walk-in and online workshops on everything from web-publishing to Photoshop, digital video and audio editing and much more.
+UW IT Connect offers a wide array of walk-in and online workshops on everything from web-publishing to Photoshop, digital video and audio editing and much more.
 We encourage you to take advantage of these free workshops to gain useful 21st Century skills that make you extremely lucrative to employ and open up new worlds of capability.

 STF Equipment Loan Program